Protect Social Security benefits

 Protect access to nursing home care through Medicaid

 One of three people turning 65 will need nursing home care at some point in their lives.
 At an average annual cost of $82,000 for such care, 6 of 10 Americans in nursing homes depend on Medicaid to afford it.
 Proposals to block-grant federal Medicaid funding would limit the ability of states, including Minnesota, to provide for nursing home care.
-Medicaid is also the largest provider of mental health and opioid addiction care — another reason we must protect the program on which so many families and communities depend.
+Medicaid is also the largest provider of mental health and opioid addiction care—another reason Dean will continue to protect the program on which so many families and communities depend.

 Support caregivers and expand options for seniors to live independently